napari/napari.github.io/applications/parameter_sweep.md

 ```

 Finally, we visualize the thresholded images with napari.
-We split the `images` array into constituent image layers for different threshold types using `channel_axis=0` as follows:
+We split the stacked `images` array into constituent image layers for different threshold types using `channel_axis=0` as follows:
 ```python
 with napari.gui_qt():
     viewer = napari.view_image(img, name="page")